pingcap/docs/overview.md

 ## TiDB introduction

-TiDB (The pronunciation is: /'taɪdiːbi:/ tai-D-B, etymology: titanium) is an open source distributed scalable hybrid transactional and analytical processing (HTAP) database built by PingCAP.
+TiDB (The pronunciation is: /'taɪdiːbi:/ tai-D-B, etymology: titanium) is an open source distributed scalable Hybrid Transactional and Analytical Processing (HTAP) database built by PingCAP.
 Inspired by the design of Google F1 and Google Spanner, TiDB features infinite horizontal scalability, strong consistency, and high availability.
 The goal of TiDB is to serve as a one-stop solution for both OLTP (Online Transactional Processing) and OLAP (Online Analytical Processing).

 - __Horizontal scalability__